COVID-19 pandemic in Washington (state): Government response

 recreational gatherings" of over 250 people in King, Snohomish and Pierce Counties (including the core of the Seattle metropolitan area) for at least the month of March.
 The order included provisions for its enforcement by the Washington Military Department.

 On March 12, Governor Inslee announced closures for all public and private K-12 schools in King, Snohomish, and Pierce Counties beginning from March 17 through at least April 24.
 Later, on March 13, Inslee announced K-12 closures until at least April 24 throughout the state.

 Local transit agencies in the Seattle area, including King County Metro and Sound Transit, announced more frequent deep cleanings of their vehicles and facilities.
 Within the first week of widespread work-from-home policies from local employers, Sound Transit ridership dropped 25 percent and Metro reported a 13 percent decrease compared to March 2019.
 Metro and Sound Transit also announced the temporary suspension of fare enforcement on buses and trains to reduce person-to-person contact.

 On March 15, Governor Inslee announced the closing of all sit-down restaurants statewide, noting that "very strong measures are necessary to slow the spread of the disease".
 Restaurants are still allowed to offer takeout and drive through options.
-The governor also announced that he would issue an emergency proclamation ordering all entertainment and recreation facilities to temporarily close.
+Inslee also announced that he would issue an emergency proclamation ordering all entertainment and recreation facilities to temporarily close.
 The same order banned gatherings of groups of 50 or more statewide.

 On March 16, Mayor Jenny Durkan announced $5 million in grocery vouchers for families impacted by COVID-19.
 The city created the program to provide 6,250 families $800 each with vouchers for Safeway stores in Washington state.
 Also, the Seattle Police Department announced the suspension of all police front counter services and that public access to precinct and headquarters police facilities would be curtailed.
 A correctional officer at the King County Correctional Facility in Seattle tested positive for COVID-19 on March 16.
 He was last at work on March 8.